Bylaws for Hillsborough Senior Citizens Club Chapter A, Inc.

 Article 8: Special Meetings

-Article 9: Officers
+Article 9: Elected Positions

 The elected officers of this organization shall be President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Financial Secretary and three (3) Trustees.
 In the year their term expires, candidates for these offices shall be nominated at the October general meeting by ballot and the November general meeting by floor nominations.
 Elections will take place at the December general meeting.
 In the event that each nominee is uncontested, the Recording Secretary shall cast a single ballot for the entire slate, thus completing the election process without requiring every member in attendance to cast individual ballots.
 Those elected will be sworn in at the January general meeting.
 Only a member in good standing shall be eligible to vote or hold office in this organization.
 The term of office for elected officers shall be two (2) years.
 In extraordinary circumstances when meetings cannot be held, officers shall continue in their roles until three consecutive meetings can be held.
 In odd years the following shall be elected: President, Recording Secretary, Financial Secretary and one Trustee.
 In even years the following shall be elected: Vice President, Treasurer, Corresponding Secretary, and two Trustees.
-Should a vacancy occur in any elected office, the President may, with the approval of a two-thirds (2/3) vote of the Executive Committee, appoint someone to fill the vacant office for the unexpired term.
+Should a vacancy occur in any elected office, the President may, with the approval of a two-thirds (2/3) vote of the elected Executive Committee, appoint someone to fill the vacant office for the unexpired term.
 All officers and standing committee chairpersons are encouraged to attend at least nine (9) executive and (9) regular meetings during the calendar year.
 Exceptions may be made for unusual circumstances.
 Should an elected officer not perform the duties required of his or her position he or she may be removed from their position by a 75% vote of the elected officers of the club.
 The Executive Committee consists of all elected officers and chairpersons.
 Only officers and trustees have voting rights.

 Article 10: Chaplain